Table of Contents

 Generalized estimating equations (GEE)

-GEE model the marginal distribution of clustered observations by treating the joint dependence structure as a nuisance.
-This results in population-averaged interpretations of resulting estimates.
+GEE models the marginal mean of clustered observations and uses a working covariance structure to account for within-cluster association.
+This results in population-averaged interpretations of the regression coefficients.
 This is in contrast to mixed-effect models which produce cluster-specific estimates that have conditional interpretations.

 GEE does not specify a complete joint distribution, thus it does not use a likelihood and likelihood-based fitting methods.
 Likelihood-based methods cannot be used for assessment of model fit, so quasi-likelihood or Wald statistics based on asymptotic normality and the estimated covariance matrix are required.
 This makes GEE computationally simple relative to other ML based models (GLS, GLM) and places no distributional assumptions on the coefficients.
-Model estimates are consistent even if we choose the incorrect with-group covariance structure (as long as the model for the mean is correct) since the ‘sandwich’ estimator of \(Cov(\hat{\beta})\) is used.
+With independent clusters and a correctly specified marginal mean model, regression coefficient estimates remain consistent even if the working covariance structure is incorrect.
+Robust sandwich standard errors are then used to account for covariance misspecification, although they rely on large-sample approximations in the number of clusters.

 References